Vikkatakavi

-Vikkatakavi: The Chronicles of Amaragiri is an Indian Telugu-language thriller streaming television series.
+Vikkatakavi: The Chronicles of Amaragiri is an Indian Telugu-language thriller streaming television film.
 Set against the backdrop of 1970s Telangana, the series follows the journey of Ramakrishna, a young detective.
 The storyline centers on a small village where residents mysteriously begin losing their memories.
 Ramakrishna, also known as Vikkatakavi, steps in to uncover the mystery.

 The series is produced by Ram Talluri of SRT Entertainments and directed by Pradeep Maddali.
 The lead roles are played by Naresh Agastya and Megha Akash.

 Synopsis

 The story revolves around Ramakrishna, portrayed by Naresh Agastya, a young detective who is drawn into a mysterious case in the enigmatic kingdom of Amaragiri.
 Villagers who enter the Nallamalla Forest at night are mysteriously losing their memories, and local legends point to a curse of a goddess.
 As Ramakrishna delves deeper, he uncovers a complex web of historical conspiracies, political schemes, and the tragic death of the king's son.